KSanthanesh/Yoga-Mindfulness/README.md

   All the features tabs are Responding properly as per design.
 - Contact Form Testing

-  In the contact form was tested to makesure all the relevant information are filled before submitting.
+  Contact form was tested to makesure all the relevant information are filled before submitting.

   # Deployment
   These are the steps for deployment of my Yoga Mindfulness project using github.